Comparison of Japanese and Korean

+Korean and Japanese have very different native scripts (Hangul and kana, respectively), although they both make use of Chinese characters to some extent; Kanji still are a core part of modern Japanese orthography, while Hanja were historically used to write Korean.
+Today, Hanja are only used in South Korea for limited academic, legal, media, stylistic and disambiguation purposes and are not used at all in North Korea.
+Although both Hangul and the two modern kana systems (katakana and hiragana) show syllable/mora boundaries, Hangul syllable blocks break down into a featural alphabet, while the kana are essentially pure syllabaries.

 Overview

 Grammar

 Korean and Japanese both have an agglutinative morphology in which verbs may function as prefixes and a subject–object–verb (SOV) typology.
 They are both topic-prominent, null-subject languages.
-Both languages extensively utilize turning nouns into verbs via the "to do" helper verbs (Japanese suru する; Korean hada 하다).
+Both languages extensively turn nouns into verbs via the "to do" helper verbs (Japanese suru する; Korean hada 하다).

 Vocabulary

 The two languages have been thought to not share any cognates (other than loanwords), for their vocabularies do not phonetically resemble each other.

+However, a 2016 paper proposing a common lineage between Korean and Japanese traces around 500 core words thought to share a common origin.
+Most resembling lexicon in the study has been observed between Middle Korean (15th century) and earlier Old Japanese (8th century), some of which is shown in the following table:

+Although fewer in number, there have been also comparisons between stages other than Old Japanese and Middle Korean:

+In addition to the above, there may be a relation between the words for morning (朝, asa; 아침, achim).
+A historical variant in Korean may have been pronounced "asa" (see: Asadal).

-There is a minority theory attributing the name of the city Nara to a loanword from Korean (see: Nara, Nara#Etymology).
+There is a minority theory attributing the name of the Japanese city of Nara to a loanword from Korean (see: Nara, Nara#Etymology).

 Numerals

-Similarities have been drawn between the four attested numerals of Goguryeo, an ancient Korean relative, and its equivalents in Old Japanese.
+Similarities have been drawn between the four attested numerals of Goguryeo, a possible ancient Korean relative, and its equivalents in Old Japanese.

-The Sillan language called the number three "mil" as well.

 Note: See Jōdai Tokushu Kanazukai for information on Old Japanese subscript notation.